-I’m not surprised there are people out there who are frustrated with rescue groups.
+I’m not surprised when people are frustrated with rescue groups.

 I can totally see where they’re coming from.
 You know, like, you’re excited to adopt a dog, thinking you’re doing a good thing by saving his life even, and then … Bam!
 Rejected!